Research says these 4 things give life meaning—and we’re missing them.

 These ways of being are so ingrained—so culturally pervasive—that usually, it takes a major upheaval to snap us out of them.
 And that’s where the power of transition comes in.

-Given how individualism runs counter to the Four Pillars of Meaning, it’s no wonder that I grew disenchanted with a life built around achievement.
+Given how individualism runs counter to the Four Pillars of Meaning, it’s no wonder that we grow disenchanted lives built around achievement.

-Striving pulled me away from my people (anti-belonging), trained my attention on personal wins instead of making a difference (anti-purpose), and left me too busy for awe or wonder (anti-transcendence).
-And I’ve heard the same from hundreds of other folks transitioning from hustle to heart.
+In retrospect, I can see how striving pulled me away from my people (anti-belonging), trained my attention on personal wins instead of making a difference (anti-purpose), and left me too busy for awe or wonder (anti-transcendence).
+And I’ve heard the same from hundreds of other folks transitioning from hustle to heart

-But even once we’re certain that our old source of meaning no longer fits, letting it go can be slow work—and feeling into a new North Star can take even longer.
-(Acknowledging that we no longer want what we’ve built our lives around can be painful, relieving, and grief-filled, all at once.
-We talk about it in-depth in my article “The Unthinkable Thought: ‘What if I Don’t Want This Anymore?’” here.)
+But even once we’re certain that that old source of meaning no longer fits, letting it go can be slow work—and feeling into a new North Star can take even longer.

 Success had been my through-line for decades: it shaped my identity, my direction, and my sense of worth.
 Releasing it meant weathering long stretches of disorientation, identity crisis, and the uneasiness of not knowing who I was becoming.